Join the MIS Case Competition Team!

 Each school year, the Information and Decision Sciences Department assembles two teams of undergraduate students to represent the Carlson School and the University of Minnesota in international MIS-focused case competitions.
 One team competes at CaseIT - the oldest and most well-known MIS case competition - in Vancouver, Canada.
 The other team competes at APEX in Singapore, an MIS-themed case competition that values deep analysis and usually includes a local Asian dimension to the case.

 Interested students should apply online during the first month of the Fall semester.
 Selected students will be invited to try out for the team by presenting a case solution to a panel of corporate judges.
-The deadline to apply for the 2017 teams is Friday, September 30, 2016.

 The benefits of being selected to one of the teams include:

 - Free travel.
 Travel is sponored by our generous corporate partners and MIS Quarterly.

 - 2 IDSC elective credits towards your major or minor

 - Build your resume with a unique, differentiating experience